pulp-platform/pulpissimo/README.md

 cd sim/
 make clean lib gate_build opt
 ```
+If there are X's appearing in the simulation and they actually start within the clock gating cells, this is due to (unnecessary) timing checks.
+Either turn them off in modelsim or comment out the timing check for the clock gating cell (i.e. SC8T_CKGPRELATNX*_CSC2*L).

 ### Downloading and running tests
 Finally, you can download and run the basic tests; for that you can checkout the following repositories: